 So what does this have to do with the latest Consumer Reports Automotive Reliability Ratings?

 Pointless comparisons are a staple of advertising and promotion.
-Ford’s reaction to the report was to announce they were pleased to rank highest among domestic brands.
+Ford’s reaction to the report was to announce they were pleased to rank high among domestic brands.
 What Ford didn’t bother to mention was this: Ford’s reliability ranked 23rd of the 28 brands measured.

-GM said it will use the magazine’s survey data to “better understand our performance and where we can improve.”
+GM said it will use the magazine’s 300,000 surveys to “better understand our performance and where we can improve.”
 Ford said they will review the ratings as they work to improve quality.

 What did the internal research departments of GM and Ford find?